Conveying quick value

 Consolidated screens and reduced friction across the experience.

-provide "aha moments"
+Provide "aha moments"

 Helped users grasp key features early to boost satisfaction and confidence.

-gamify experience
+Gamify experience

 Added a simple onboarding checklist with progress indicators to motivate completion.